Asia taken aback by Wall St swoon, pins hopes on China

 Oil prices also took a spill amid signs of plentiful supply, which has potentially positive implications for global inflation and economic growth.

-U.S. crude oil fell to its lowest since March around $97.90 a barrel Clc1, while Brent LCOc1 was off 25 cents at $105.77.
+U.S. crude oil fell to its lowest since March around $97.90 a barrel, while Brent was off 25 cents at $105.77.
 Brent lost more than 6 percent in July, its biggest monthly decline since April 2013.

 (Editing by Eric Meijer)